Architecture Ambassadors are RIBA architect members who volunteer to partner with schools on an architectural project of their choosing.

 To help give children an insight into architecture and to inspire them about the potential of the built environment, we encourage you to sign up as a RIBA Architecture Ambassador and share your skills and knowledge.

 Every term we run Architecture Ambassador partnerships where we link a school and an architecture practice to work on a joint project together.
-Typically the partnership will consist of a visit to 66 Portland Place, after which the architect/s go into school to help students respond to a design brief, drawing on the visit to the RIBA, the school site, a theme being explored in class, or the local area.
+Typically the partnership will involve the teacher and Architecture Ambassador working together with RIBA learning to develop a project for a group of students at the school.
+The project often focuses on a curriculum-linked design brief relating to the school site, a theme being explored in class, or the local area.
+The Architecture Ambassadors then go into school to deliver one or more workshops linked to this topic.
 The length of the project can vary from one half-day workshop, to weekly sessions throughout a half term, depending on consultation between the architect/s and the teacher/s.

 There are a finite number of Architecture Ambassador partnerships available each term, and places are allocated to schools on a first come, first served basis.
 The partnerships are open to primary and secondary schools, and are currently offered free of charge.